 How to choose the best security camera for your home

 As you read through this buying guide, we urge you to ask yourself the following questions.
 The answers will help you decide which home security camera really is best for your particular situation.

 When it comes to camera placement, every home situation is unique.
 But in general, the front door, back door, and first-floor windows are the most likely ingress and egress points for a criminal.

 This article gives you some excellent, further pointers on camera placement.

-Keep in mind that your cameras must also be close enough to your Wi-Fi router for a strong signal.
+Remember that your cameras must also be close enough to your Wi-Fi router for a strong signal.
 Most home security cameras require a minimum upload speed of 1 to 2 Mbps, although one of the systems in this buying guide requires a whopping 5 Mbps upload speed.

 How much should I pay for a security camera?

-Finally, think about any smart features you want your camera to have: security cameras with smart connectivity, cloud image storage, two-way talk, and other extras do cost more.
+Finally, think about any smart features you want your camera to have: security cameras with smart connectivity, cloud image storage, two-way talk, and other extras cost more.
 Whether you think you need these features is entirely your choice.